annotation/text-fabric/tf/docs/main/cheatsheet.md

 ```
 ~/mypath/myname/app/config.yaml
 ```
-:   settings for a TF-App
+:   settings for a TF App
 :   `tf.advanced.settings`

 ---

 # Layered search

-(these work on the commandline if Text-Fabric is installed)
+(these work on the command-line if TF is installed)

 ``` sh
 text-fabric-make {dataset} {client} ship
 ```
-:   generate a static site with a search interface in client-side javascript and
+:   generate a static site with a search interface in client-side JavaScript and
     publish it to GitHub pages.
     If `{client}` is left out, generate all clients that are defined for this dataset.